dsimpsonSinia/mule-community-docker/README.md

 ### Volumes

-There are 4 volumes defined to make it easier to deploy apps and domains, view logs, and install patches.
+There are 4 volumes defined to make it easier to deploy apps and domains, view logs, install patches, and modify the config.

 - `/opt/mule/apps`
 - `/opt/mule/domains`
 - `/opt/mule/logs`
 - `/opt/mule/lib/patches`
+- `/opt/mule/conf`

 ### Ports